torvalds/linux/Documentation/teaching/lectures/syscalls.rst

 having to track the CPU capabilities in conjunction with the kernel version.

-For example: x86 has two ways of issuing system calls: int 0x80 and sysenter.
-The later is significantly faster so it should be used when available.
+For example, x86 has two ways of issuing system calls: int 0x80 and sysenter.
+The latter is significantly faster so it should be used when available.
 However, it is only available for processors newer than Pentium II and only for kernel versions greater than 2.6.